slsa-framework/slsa/docs/spec/v1.1/threats.md

 Some of those packages may be "first party", meaning that the producer and consumer belong to the same organization, while others may be "third party".

-The model clusters threats into useful groupings to enable more easy discussion.
-For example, the Go checksum database protects against a particular class of threats.
-Instead of having to describe that in detail, they can now say, "It's threat (H) in the SLSA threat mode."

-**TODO:** Can/should we better expand the model to cover the usage of the artifact, or other threats on the consumer?

-**TODO:** Better phrase the above.

-## Cross-cutting threats
+## Visibility threats

-The following threats cut across all parts of the software supply chain, not in any particular location.

-**TODO:** Should this be listed first or last?

-### (Z) Lack of observability
+### (Z) Lack of supply chain visibility

-**TODO:** Explain the lack of observability / visibility into the supply chain.
-This is what SLSA Build L1 gives you, to some degree.
+The consumer lacks visibility into the supply chain of the software it consumes, preventing it from understanding and mitigating any other threat.
+This is arguably the highest priority threat to address.

+**TODO:** Explain mitigations: SLSA Build L1, SBOM, etc.

-**TODO:** Expand this threat model to also cover "unknowns".
-Not sure if that is a "threat" or a "risk".
-Example: If libFoo is compromised, how do you know if you are compromised?
+**TODO:** Example: If libFoo is compromised, how do you know if you are compromised?
 At a first level, if you don't even know whether you include libFoo or not, that's a big risk.
 But even then, it might be that you don't use libFoo in a way that makes your product vulnerable.
-We should capture that somehow.
-This isn't specific to dependencies - it applies to the entire diagram.
 ([discussion](https://github.com/slsa-framework/slsa/pull/1046/files/ebf34a8f9e874b219f152bad62673eae0b3ba2c3#r1585440922))

 ## Source threats